Contrast-Security-OSS/contrast-rO0/README.md

 ## Why did you make this?
 This is the only way to hotpatch your application against this vulnerability.
-Patching the code is possible, but for many applications, patches will not be available for a long time.
+Patching the code is possible (and this package contains SafeObjectInputStream to help), but for many applications, patches will not be available for a long time.
 Because of the nature of the vulnerability, some applications will have to re-architect their messaging completely.

-## How do I use the agent?
+## How do I use the library?

 ### JVM-wide fix